nicolasroy/thanx-rewards-challenge/README.md

 - Get started by running `bin/setup` which will install dependencies and start the services.
 - Run `rails db:seed:replant` for a fresh set of sample data.
+- Run `yarn watch:css` for compiling the css

-- The application is available at http://127.0.0.1:3000/, You'll get automatically logged in while in a development environment.
+The application is available at http://127.0.0.1:3000/, You'll get automatically logged in while in a development environment.

 ## Development